The Event follows the human spirit on its search for meaning within absurdity, as the soul is urged to purge what weighs it down.

 Choreography: Peggy Piacenza

-Performers: Ezra Dickinson, Kim Lusk, Wade Madsen, and Amelia Reeber
+Performers: Ezra Dickinson, Kim Lusk, Wade Madsen, Amelia Reeber, and Peggy Piacenza

 Set Design: Julia Welch